Xabaril/BeatPulse/doc/beatpulse.md

 }
 ```

 From *BeatPulse* **3.0** *DetailedOutput* can be specified for each request using a query string parameter with the same name.
-This is ideal to support detailed ouput for *BeatPUlseUI* and simplified content results for liveness, readiness checks.
+This is ideal to support detailed ouput for *BeatPUlseUI* and simplified content results for regular liveness, readiness checks from load balancers, trackers.

 ``` bash
 curl http://your-domain/hc?detailedOutput=true